z/xonotic-radio-service/README.md

 # what to use to convert the audio format to ogg
 encoding_driver = avconv

+# what bitrate for the audio
+bitrate = 64k
 ```

 Paths can be either absolute or relative.
 It would be good practice to have this live in a non-web accessible, but allow it to write the packages to a web facing folder.